 Seeing the upgrade issues and high demand, Microsoft recently started rolling out the downloads in an organized way for the users having devices with little hard drive space.

 Windows needs more space

-Microsoft has since Aug 4th, sent notifications to such devices, and offered them the Windows 10 free upgrade.
+Microsoft has sent notifications to such devices, and offered them the Windows 10 free upgrade.
 If you are seeing such a notification, go ahead and use this method to upgrade.

 If your device allows it, you can use an external USB drive for the upgrade process.
 Windows setup will backup the previous version of Windows to a USB external drive.
 The external drive must be at least 8GB – but having 16GB is recommended.

 Before you start with the installation procedure, make sure that your device is plugged into a power source.
-Devices having only one USB port, can use the SD card as external drive for installation – but an USB is always recommended and preferred over a SD card.
+Devices having only one USB port, can use the SD card as an external drive for installation – but a USB is always recommended and preferred over an SD card.
 It is important to have your external drive formatted in NTFS to run the installation error-free, says Microsoft.